Nonadiabatic instanton rate theory beyond the golden-rule limit: Application to model systems

-This choice is not unique, and we do not undertake to explore all the possibilities at this stage.
-A rigorous justification of the current approach (or indeed an alternative) can only emerge once the theory of further high-order terms ($k_6, k_8,$ \latin{etc.}) is developed.
-For the present we note that (a) \eqs{eq:k4-therm} {eq:k24-pade} by construction agree at small $\Delta$; (b) \eqn{eq:k24-pade} makes remarkably accurate numerical predictions at intermediate $\Delta$ for the models considered in this section; and (c) our Pad\'{e}-summed term is analogous to the nonadiabatic rate derived in \Refx{Sparpaglione1998} for a reduced model of electron transfer in solution.

-In \fig{fig:sb-rates} we compare the new expression to the exact nonadiabatic rate constants that were taken directly from \Refx{Lawrence2019ET}.
-Shown alongside are the plain GR rate $\kgrsc$, the standard sum $\kgrsc + \kfsc$, and the output of the Zusman equation.\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} The latter is accurate at high temperature and weak coupling, and is included as a classical benchmark to illustrate the magnitude of nuclear quantum effects.
-In all cases the corrected expression (be it the sum or Pad\'{e}) remains accurate up to larger $\Delta$ than $k_2$ on its own.
-At high temperatures [panels (a) and (c) of \fig{fig:sb-rates}], where the correction is dominated by the $\kfa$ term, there is a clear benefit to using the Pad\'{e} approximant.
+In \fig{fig:sb-rates} we compare the semiclassical results to the exact (non-perturbative) rate constants from \Refx{Lawrence2019ET}.
+Plotted alongside is the same Pad\'e expression calculated using the quantum GR and fourth-order rates from \tab{tab:low-gamma}\@.
+The semiclassical results overlap their quantum counterparts almost exactly.
+Hence deviations between our theory and the full nonadiabatic rate that emerge at large $\Delta$ are due to the truncation of the perturbation series, and not the result of making a semiclassical approximation.
+Also included are the plain GR rate $\kgrsc$, the partial sum $\kgrsc + \kfsc$, and the output of the Zusman equation.\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} The latter is accurate at high temperature and weak coupling, and is a classical reference that illustrates the magnitude of nuclear quantum effects.

+In all cases the corrected semiclassical expression (be it the sum or Pad\'{e}) is to within graphical accuracy coincident with the exact non-perturbative quantum results up to larger $\Delta$ than $\kgrsc$ on its own.
+Granted, at even larger $\Delta$ the partial sum may diverge quite dramatically from the reference result, as in panels (a) and (c) of \fig{fig:sb-rates}, whereas here the golden rule continues to give results within an order of magnitude of HEOM\@.
+This should, however, not be seen as a failure of our approach or a sign that the golden-rule approximation is somehow better.
+The divergence occurs because the $\kf$ term becomes comparable in magnitude to $\kgr$, giving a clear indication that the rate no longer scales as $\Delta^2$.
+That alone provides valuable mechanistic insight and invalidates the golden-rule approximation.

+At high temperatures [panels (a) and (c) of \fig{fig:sb-rates}], where the correction is dominated by the $\kfa$ term, there is a clear benefit to using the Pad\'{e} approximant over the partial sum.
 At low temperature [panels (b) and (d)] the difference between the two corrected expressions becomes marginal, as $\kfa$ is relatively small.
 Overall, \eqn{eq:k24-pade} is at least as good or better than the more na\"{i}ve expression for the corrected rate, and so we recommend its use at all temperatures.
-The expression correctly predicts both the sign and magnitude of the deviation of $\kgr$ from the exact rate at small coupling, making it a reliable and computationally inexpensive means of testing whether Fermi's golden rule is right for the problem.